SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 ## Create a new repository based on this template

-Click the _Use this template_ button on the top of the GitHub page.
+Click `Use this template` on the top of the GitHub page.
 ![Use Template](images/use-template.png)

 Fill in the name of your new repository (e. g. _cloud-sdk-team-calendar_) and make sure to create a **private** repository.
 Click on _Create repository_.